redstone99/hass-alert2/README.md

 ## Contributing

-There are lots of great ideas for making Alert2 better and we'll take all the help we can get!
+We welcome ideas for improving Alert2 or help implementing any of the great ideas people have suggested so far.
 A number of great ideas have arisen on the main [development thread](https://community.home-assistant.io/t/alert2-a-new-alerting-component) as well as on [Github issues](https://github.com/redstone99/hass-alert2/issues).

-We happily accept help coding or UI design help.
-Ask on that development thread or jump in and submit a PR!
+Feel free to jump in on any of the threads!